Robert Cohn: Boards and Advisory Activities

-Cohn actively advises a select group of first-time CEOs, primarily in Silicon Valley, including Mux (internet video infrastructure), Ironclad (digital contract management), Monte Carlo Data (data reliability), Spindle Technologies (no-code software), Clockwise (automated calendar management), and AcureX Therapeutics Corporation (seeking a cure for Parkinson's Disease).
+Cohn actively advises a select group of first-time CEOs, primarily in Silicon Valley, including Mux (internet video infrastructure), Ironclad (digital contract management), Monte Carlo Data (data reliability), Spindle AI (prescriptive analytics software), Clockwise (automated calendar management), Vorlon (cyber security), Joyned (collaborative shopping), and Acurex Biosciences Corporation (seeking a cure for Parkinson's Disease).
 Cohn is a member of the Council on Foreign Relations and Business Executives for National Security.
 He was previously a Senior Advisor to Coatue Management, a New York-based, tech-only hedge fund, a trustee of Robert Ballard’s Ocean Exploration Trust (which operates the EVNautilus), a member of the Defense Reform CEO Panel for United States Secretary of Defense, William Cohen, and a Board Member Emeritus of Business Executives for National Security, a volunteer organization of business leaders that works with the Department of Defense.

 Cohn has served on the boards of many companies, private and public.
-Some of these were Octel, Trimble Navigation (GPS navigation), King Digital Entertainment (makers of the popular game Candy Crush), Charter Communications (cable company), Electronic Arts (video games), Ashford.com (high-end online retail), Digital Domain (special effects for commercials and feature films) and BlueLithium (internet advertising, now part of Yahoo!).
+Some of these were Octel, Trimble Navigation (GPS navigation), King Digital Entertainment (makers of the popular game Candy Crush), Charter Communications (cable company), Electronic Arts (video games), Ashford.com (high-end online retail), and Digital Domain (special effects for commercials and feature films).
 He served as Chairman of the Board of Right Hemisphere (3-D software, now part of SAP), Taboola (advertising), and RelateIQ (CRM, now part of Salesforce.com).
 He was a member of the Board of Governors of NASDAQ from 1990 through 1993 where he also served on the Executive Committee; a member of the Advisory Council of the Stanford Graduate School of Business from 1993 to 1999; a board member of the National Conference for Community and Justice (a national organization devoted to addressing the issues of bigotry, bias and racism in America).
 He was a trustee of the Ballet San Jose, Castilleja School, and the International School of the Peninsula.
 He was previously a member of the American Business Conference, the Council on Competitiveness, and the World Economic Forum in Davos, Switzerland, where he was also an industry governor in the Data and Communications sector for five years.